Product Management and the Build Trap

 Ethical Product Management

 Certainly, as a Certified B Corp, we would be remiss if we didn’t also mention that incorporating good product management practices can foster a more sustainable and inclusive product approach that respects customer privacy and data ownership.
+For Mightybytes, that’s all part of our Code of Ethics.

 Accessibility should be a priority for every digital product.
 Good product management practices empower teams to prioritize accessibility over a product’s entire life cycle, not just when it is built and launched.
 Train your team on digital accessibility practices, regularly audit your product to ensure standards adherence, and adequately resource projects with proper budgets and realistic timelines.